Palestinian assailants shoot dead Israeli guard in West Bank

 The police did not immediately respond to a request for comment, but said in a statement they had arrested three people.

-The Al-Aqsa Mosque compound is the third holiest site in Islam.
-It is built on a hilltop that is the most sacred site for Jews, who refer to it as the Temple Mount because it was the location of the Jewish temples in antiquity.
-It has long been a flashpoint in the Israeli-Palestinian conflict.

 In recent weeks, Israeli police and Palestinians have clashed there on a number of occasions.
-Israeli authorities accuse the Hamas militant group ruling Gaza of inciting violence and say security forces were forced to intervene to halt stone-throwing.
+Israeli authorities accuse Hamas of inciting violence and say security forces were forced to intervene to halt stone-throwing.

 The Palestinians say the presence of Israeli police at the site, and regular visits by increasing numbers of nationalist and religious Jews, are a violation of decades-old informal arrangements governing the site.
 The visits were halted last week for the last 10 days of the Muslim holy month of Ramadan, which concludes this weekend.